openmfp/portal-ui-lib/docs/readme-nodes-configuration.md

 This document shows you how to create the configuration `content-configuration.json` file for your application.
 It also describes the various parameters the file may contain.
-In general this file contains any [Luigi configuration](#luigi-standard-configuration-parameters) values but also and [portal specific configuration](portal-specific-configuration-parameters) values.
+In general this file contains any [Luigi configuration](#luigi-standard-configuration-parameters) values but also and [Portal Specific Configuration](#portal-specific-configuration-parameters) values.

 ## The Content Configuration File and Portal Extensions